 How to pick up Official Tickets

-If you do manage to buy from the official Ticket website of the Patronato de la Alhambra.
+If you buy from Patronato de la Alhambra website.
 You can collect you ticket at the Alhambra ticket offices when you arrive.
 There is a window for people who have prepaid their tickets and usually no queue at all.

 Corral de Carbon at Calle Reyes Catolicos now print Alhambra tickets.
 They are open until 7pm Monday to Friday. (photo of Corral del Carbon below)